 So, whether you’re making a 12” tall triple barrel cake, or a 4” tall 4” cake, soon you’ll know…

 How to Wrap a Cake With Fondant

-~Fondant (if colouring it, do so the day before and let the fondant rest overnight) I used Satin Ice here but have also done this with Bakels Pettinice.
+- Fondant (if colouring your fondant, do so the day before and let the fondant rest overnight) I used Satin Ice here but have also done this with Bakels Pettinice.
 Any good quality fondant should work.

-~Flexible fondant smoothers – Learn how to make your own smoothers here.
+- Flexible fondant smoothers – Learn how to make your own flexible fondant smoothers here.

-~Paintbrushes – one flat one for painting vodka or water onto the top of your cake (you could use a pastry brush for this), one fluffy brush for dusting cornstarch, one large flat one for un-sticking fondant (that’ll make sense once you read that step in the tutorial) plus one little one for painting vodka into seams that haven’t stuck down.
+- Paintbrushes – I like to have one flat brush for painting vodka or water onto the top of the cake (you could use a pastry brush for this), one fluffy brush for dusting cornstarch, one large flat one for un-sticking fondant (that’ll make sense once you read that step in the tutorial) plus one little one for painting vodka into seams that haven’t stuck down.

-You’ll also need to excuse any photos below that are a little blurry, I basically threw the camera at my mother and asked her to quickly take shots as I was working, and we had some technical difficulties with the camera focussing.
+You’ll also need to excuse any photos below that are a little blurry, I basically threw the camera at my mother and asked her to quickly take shots as I was working, and we had some technical difficulties with the camera focusing.
 (I had the problems before I threw the camera at her, so it wasn’t that… 😉 )